5 US Destinations to Revisit

-As a Canadian, the United States is the country I’ve gotten to visit the most (outside my own).
-I’ve gotten to go to some extraordinary places in the US like New Orleans and New York, and there are a lot more places in the US I want to visit.
-However there a lot of places in the US that I’ve technically been to, but due to circumstances (lack of time and poor planning) I never really got to see.
-Here are five places in the US I need to revisit.
+As a Canadian, the United States is the country I’ve visited the most (outside my own).
+I’ve been to some extraordinary places in the US like New Orleans and New York, and there are many places in the US I haven’t travelled to and want to.
+However; there a lot of places in the US I’ve technically been to, but due to circumstances (lack of time and poor planning) I never got much time to see them.
+So here are five places in the US I need to revisit.

 The Grand Canyon, Arizona

 Several years ago a couple of friends and I did a road trip to Las Vegas, and we decided to take a detour to The Grand Canyon along the way.
 We drove (from Salt Lake City) for several hours, got to The Grand Canyon, snapped a few photos, wandered around the gift shop for a few minutes and left.
 I’m not much of an outdoor adventure person, but I’d like the chance to spend at least a night here, and maybe check out The Grand Canyon Skywalk.
 An icon like The Grand Canyon deserves more than 30 minutes and is a place I want to revisit.

 I spent a brief two days in Houston before my first trip to New Orleans in 2012.
-I went to Houston because I had air miles to use, and not quite enough to get me to all the way to New Orleans.
+I went to Houston because I had air miles to use, and not quite enough to get me all the way to New Orleans.
 What I failed to realize was Houston is a big, sprawling city, and I felt pretty overwhelmed during my two days there.
 I wandered around downtown and did a fun, historic pub crawl.
 Aside from that, I didn’t get to see much of America’s 4th largest city.
 I think it’d be neat to check some attractions in Houston like the quirky The Orange Show Monument, or some live music at a venue like Dosey Doe.
 It seems like there’s a lot I missed in Houston and I’d like a chance to revisit this city.

 Los Angeles, California